17cupsofcoffee/tetra/README.md

 ## Support/Feedback

-As mentioned above, Tetra is fairly early in development, so there's likely to be bugs/flaky docs/general weirdness.
+Tetra is fairly early in development, so you might run into bugs/flaky docs/general weirdness.
 Please feel free to open an issue/PR if you find something!
 You can also contact me via [Twitter](https://twitter.com/17cupsofcoffee), or find me lurking in the #game-and-graphics-dev channel on the [Rust Community Discord](https://bit.ly/rust-community).